Hot Grill on a Wooden Table?

 1. Metal Table Nest - The Metal table nest is far the best choice for maximum heat dissipation.
-Much like a double pane window works, the metal table nest allows a pocket of air to get in between your Big Green Egg and the table.
+Much like how a double pane window works, the metal table nest allows a pocket of air to get in between your Big Green Egg and the table.
 Air is a very poor conductor of heat and removes heat fast and efficiently.
 Our eyes were opened to this fact by a friend who is an Egghead as well as a NASA engineer.
-Once he explained that two inches of air displaced as much heat as a 14 inch thick piece of concrete, we were believers that the metal table nest and went on to design our very own JJGeorge Universal Table Nest that works with just about every brand of Kamado grill for that reason.
-It also doubles as a extreme heavy duty trivet for all of those who need a place to set a hot skillet, dutch oven, or shrimp/crawfish boil pot.
-If you need one, you can get it here: https://www.jjgeorgestore.com/jjgeorge-universal-table-nest-heavy-duty-trivet/
+Once he explained that two inches of air displaces as much heat as a 14 inch thick piece of concrete, we were believers in the metal table nest.
+For that reason, we went on to design our very own JJGeorge Universal Table Nest that works with just about every brand of Kamado grill on the market.
+It also doubles as an extremely heavy duty trivet for those of you who need a place to set a hot skillet, dutch oven, or shrimp/crawfish boil pot.

 2. Concrete Paver - The cheapest and most popular option for an under the Kamado heat buffer is the concrete paver.
 Concrete pavers can be purchased at just about any hardware store for around $4.00.
-Although the concrete paver does not remove nearly as much heat as a table nest, it does do the trick, especially for those of you that do not cook at high temperatures very often.
+Although the concrete paver does not remove nearly as much heat as a table nest, it does do the trick, especially if you do not cook at high temperatures very often.
 It might not be the most attractive option, but it gets the job done.

 3. Ceramic Kamado Feet - Ceramic feet fit the bill by creating a pocket of air under your Big Green Egg, Kamado Joe, or other ceramic grill.
 We have used them in the past and the only drawback is that over time they work themselves out from under your grill at you raise and lower the lid.
 This becomes a little annoying as you have to find someone to help you lift your grill to adjust them on a regular basis.